Call Us TODAY on 020 3588 4240

 If the rent is not paid at the time of enforcement, the agent will enter the property and seize specified items on the premises, which will be auctioned off.

-Who can use CRAR?
+Who Can Use CRAR?

 As a general rule, only landlords of commercial properties when the tenant is still using their property can use CRAR.
 A written lease is also required.
 A contractual right to occupy is insufficient.